null

 In a desktop ASET, the evaluators place a diamond on the glass upside down.
 Afterward, they surround the diamond with a black cover.
 The cover acts as the background, from which light leakage will appear black.
 A set of mirrors are positioned inside the desktop ASET.
 The mirrors bounce and project the image through the viewing window and onto the viewer’s eyes.

 The ASET device has revolutionized the diamond sector and is especially useful in diamond grading.
 Indeed, a diamond certificate bearing an ASET report is reliable and hard to come by.
-When shopping for a diamond, insist on certifications that feature ASET findings so that you can be certain that the top-cream gemological labs have graded the stone.
+When shopping for a diamond, insist on certifications that feature ASET findings so you can be confident that the top-cream gemological labs have graded the stone.